 Why do we humans have such a love for gnomes?
-They are always portrayed as grumpy, mischievous little men with buxom ladies or they look like they have had one too many of their homemade brew.
-Is it the little pointy hats that are always red …
+They are always seen as mischievous little men with buxom ladies.
+Is it the little pointy hats that are always red unless someone dares to paint them a wrong color.
+Or their white hair that …

 Month: October 2020